Benefits of Headless CMS vs a Traditional CMS

 - Scalability: Need to add more servers to prop up demand for a particular application?
 Simply spin up a new app server and point it to the content.

-- Availability: Should the CMS application go offline, there’s no impact to the web applications.
+- Availability: Should the CMS application go offline, there’s no impact on the web applications.

-- Headless CMS allows for smaller, less specialized team – Companies no longer need large (and expensive) teams of specialist consultants who are knowledgeable in a particular CMS.
+Companies no longer need large (and expensive) teams of specialist consultants knowledgeable in a particular CMS.
 Sure, some expertise is required, but not at the scale of a traditional CMS.